Programs with Purpose

 The After-School Program is held in fall and spring from 3:30 pm to 6:30 pm, or until dark, with a session choice of Monday, Wednesday, or Friday.

-The program includes equine-assisted learning along with outdoor adventure plus relationship building and a hot meal.
+The program includes equine-assisted learning along with Care Crew, outdoor adventure plus relationship building and a family style dinner.

 providing students and adults the opportunity to care for the farm, horses, and each other